jrdcasa/gecos/docs/xx-key-localhost.md

-Tutorial create a passwordless RSA key for SSH connection in localhost
+Tutorial for creating a passwordless RSA key for an SSH connection on a local computer.
 ===================================================

 #### Create the RSA key